linrongbin16/lin.vim/README.md

 The `install.sh` (and `install.ps1`) support 3 modes:

-- Full mode: the default mode, just use `./install.sh`, it install all features for best user experience, which consumes unignorable CPU, memory and graphics.
+- Full mode (default mode): use just `./install.sh`.
+It install all features for best user experience, which consumes unignorable CPU, memory, disk and graphics.
 - Limit mode: for low performance devices (such as old PC).
-With option `--limit` it disable extra highlights, colorschemes, most language servers and other editing supports.
+With `./install.sh --limit`, it disable extra highlights, colorschemes, most language servers and other editing supports.
 - Basic mode: for extremely restricted environment (such as production environment), which has limited network access or user authentication.
-With option `--basic` it only install pure vim configurations, without any third party softwares or vim plugins.
+With `./install.sh --basic`, it only install pure vim configurations, without any third party softwares or vim plugins.

-Please try `./install.sh --help` (or `.\install.ps1 -Help`) for more information.
+Please try `./install.sh --help` (or `.\install.ps1 --help`) for more information.

 ## Windows